Link Prediction with Contextualized Self-Supervision: Experiments

 \subsection{Parameter Sensitivity}

-We also study the sensitivity of the proposed CSSL variants w.r.t. four important parameters, the dimension of node/edge embeddings $d$, the number of random walks starting from each node $\gamma$, the random walk length for sampling structural context $l$, and the number of sampled negative context nodes/subgraphs $k$ for each positive context.
-We take turns to fix any three parameters as default values and study the sensitivity of CSSL variants to the remaining one.
-Fig.~\ref{fig:para} shows how the proposed CSSL performs on Cora by varying the four parameters.
+We also study the sensitivity of CSSL variants with respect to four important parameters, including the dimension $d$ of node/edge embeddings, the number of random walks $\gamma$ starting from each node, the random walk length $l$ for sampling structural context, and the number of sampled negative context nodes/subgraphs $k$ for each positive context.
+We take turns to fix any three parameters as default values and test the sensitivity of CSSL variants to the remaining one.
+Fig.~\ref{fig:para} shows how CSSL variants perform on Cora by varying the four parameters.
 Compared to other variants, CSSL\_Neigh\_Joint is more sensitive to embedding dimension.
-However, overall, all CSSL variants tend to have stable performance w.r.t. the changes of these parameters.
+Yet, all CSSL variants tend to have stable performance with respect to varying values of these parameters.